 Architectural History - From covered bridges and bank barns to log cabins and Florentine church steeples, the variety of Franklin County architecture compliments the County's scenic beauty.
 Downtown Chambersburg showcases late Victorian architecture.
-In an effort to rebuild the downtown quickly after the burning of the town by Confederate soldiers in 1864, several contractors were employed.
+In an effort to rebuild the downtown quickly after its burning by Confederate soldiers in 1864, several contractors were employed.
 Each used a "signature" design around the windows called Carpenter's Art.
 Today, the Carpenter's Art lends to the charm of Chambersburg's downtown.

-Transportation History - Since its early days, Chambersburg has been important to trasportation.
+Transportation History - From Indian trails to the advent of the automibile, Chamberburg's has an important transportation history.
 Natural resources and geography of the land brought Indians, who made trails for hunting, fishing and trading.
 Conestoga wagons rolled into the Cumberland Valley, and frontier settlers made their homes along these paths.
-Progress in transportation continued and where Indians walked and stagecoach wheels rolled, railroad ties were soon placed.
-From Indian trails to the advent of the automibile, experience Chamberburg's transportation story.
+Progress in transportation continued and railroad ties were soon placed.

-Civil War History: The Freedom Trail - From the start, Chambersburg and Franklin County played a role in the sectional issues that would erupt in the bloody Civil War in 1861.
+Civil War History: The Freedom Trail - From the start, Franklin County played a role in the sectional issues that would erupt in the bloody Civil War in 1861.
 Because of its proximity to the Mason-Dixon Line, this area served as an avenue to freedom for enslaved African-Americans in the decades prior to and during the four years of the war.
 Learn how abolitionist John Brown impacted Chambersburg and the issue of slavery and state's rights.

-Civil War History: Invasions & Raids - From the start, Chambersburg and Franklin County played an important role in many of the major events of the Civil War.
-Some occurred before war came, some during its peak, and some after the outcome of the war was decided.
-Learn about the sequence of events during the Civil War that led to the devastating invasion of Chambersburg on July 30, 1864-The Burning of Chambersburg-where more than 500 structures burned and 2,000 people were left homeless.
+Civil War History: Invasions & Raids - From the start, Franklin County played an important role in many of the major events of the Civil War.
+Some occurred before war came, some during its peak and some after the outcome of the war was decided.
+Learn about the sequence of events during the Civil War that led to the devastating invasion of Chambersburg on July 30, 1864 where more than 500 structures burned and 2,000 people were left homeless.